ROYAL FLUSH CAVALIERS

 ALLERGIES

-We would NEVER make a claim that any pet is allergy-safe.
-Some breeders will claim they are because it's "hair, not fur".
-Many allergies are from skin dander and have nothing to do with their coat.
-I strongly advise clients to speak with their doctor and get testing before purchase.
+We would NEVER make a claim that any pet is allergy safe.
+Some some claim they are because it's "hair, not fur".

 WANT TO SEE MORE PRODUCTS?

-- WHAT TO KNOW -
+WHAT TO KNOW

 We work tirelessly to ensure that all puppies are checked by us and our vet before placement into their new homes.
 There are occasions where common issues can slip past us when puppies do not present any symptoms.
 The following are the most common issues and concerns with new puppies: